damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/index.html.md

 ---
 # Welcome to the Product Marketing Handbook

-The Product Marketing organization includes traditional Product Marketing, Content Marketing, and Partner/Channel Product Marketing.
+The Product Marketing organization includes Product Marketing, Content Marketing, and Partner/Channel Product Marketing.

 [Up one level to the Marketing Handbook](/handbook/marketing/)